ejams1/starfield-modding-guide/README.md

 ### Miscellaneous

-- Using `SKK Fast Start` can cause issues with audio loading; supposedly it goes away after awhile or possible reload but starting vanilla is safest
+- Using [SKK Fast Start](https://www.nexusmods.com/starfield/mods/5971) can cause issues with [audio not playing](https://www.nexusmods.com/starfield/mods/10776?tab=posts); supposedly it goes away after awhile or possible reload but starting vanilla is safest
-- Ensure that `.asi` mods like `Disk Cache Enabler` sit at the root of their mod folder as they are expected to be at the root of `Data/`; example: `Disk Cache Enabler/diskCacheEnabler.asi`
+- Ensure that `.asi` mods like [Disk Cache Enabler](https://www.nexusmods.com/starfield/mods/2245) sit at the root of their mod folder as the [updated ASI loader](https://www.nexusmods.com/starfield/mods/8055) expect them to be at the root of `Data/`; example: `Disk Cache Enabler/diskCacheEnabler.asi`
+  - You will know it is in the right spot and loading correctly if you start the game, exit, and see a line in `Documents\My Games\Starfield\SFSE\Logs\SFSEAsiLoader.log` that says something like `[10/23/24 19:59:10][info](main.cpp:114) Loading C:...\Stock Game Folder\Data\diskCacheEnabler.asi` followed by `Loaded plugin successfully`
 - The armors `Banshee`, `Exile`, `HyperGuardian`, `Mark M` and `Pathfinder` all contain outdated meshes, and require updating (or [see Luxor's patches](https://www.nexusmods.com/starfield/mods/9468))
 - [Luma](https://www.nexusmods.com/starfield/mods/4821) seems to cause black crushing on my OLED displays but likely needs further tweaking; [NaturalLUTs](https://www.nexusmods.com/starfield/mods/1119) plus the default HDR (or Nvidia RTX HDR) seem to be good enough
 - [Console Command Runner (CCR)](https://www.nexusmods.com/starfield/mods/7318) mods are no longer relevant as they can be easily recreated natively in the Creation Kit as an `.esm`; for example, I recreated [Instant Scan](https://www.nexusmods.com/starfield/mods/759) this way in about 5 minutes